An important note to those wishing to work with us:

 Art Promotion Manager

-Logo Sales Manager (Develop and market apparel, mugs, YDS class rings, etc. which are very much in demand)
+Logo Sales Manager (Develop and market apparel, mugs, YDS class rings, etc. which are very much in demand and will help build our endowment)

 Virtual Reality Developer (Producing renderings and animations for promotion and instruction)